By History And Culture Media

 Diodorus Siculus, Bibliotheca Historica

-Quintus Curtius Rufus, Histories of Alexander the Great
+Quintus Curtius Rufus, The History of Alexander

 Alexander the Great, https://en.wikipedia.org/wiki/Alexander_the_Great, 3/31/2024